Mimi Soltysik

-Emidio "Mimi" Soltysik (/,sɒlˈtɪsɪk/ soll-TISS-ik; October 30, 1974 – June 28, 2020) was an American socialist political activist for the Socialist Party USA.
-He was the party's nominee for President of the United States in the 2016 election alongside Angela Nicole Walker, who was the party's vice-presidential nominee.
+Emidio "Mimi" Soltysik (/,sɒlˈtɪsɪk/ soll-TISS-ik; October 30, 1974 – June 28, 2020) was an American socialist political activist.
+He was the Socialist Party USA's presidential nominee in the 2016 election, with Angela Nicole Walker, who was the party's vice-presidential nominee.

 From October 2013 to October 2015, Soltysik served as national co-chair of the Socialist Party USA.
-Prior to that, he served as national vice chair from 2011 to 2013.
-Soltysik also served as state chair of the Socialist Party of California from its chartering in 2011 to 2017.
+He was also the state chair of the Socialist Party of California from its chartering in 2011 until 2017.

 Personal life

 Soltysik was born in Reading, Pennsylvania.
 After high school, Soltysik became a professional musician until his mid-thirties.
 Speaking of that period, he said in an interview: "I was incredibly self destructive, self absorbed, and almost entirely focused on instant gratification.
 By the time I reached my early 30s, I felt as if I had bottomed out.
 Substance abuse had taken a heavy toll on my health, both physically and mentally, and I found myself in a position where I was essentially starting from scratch."

 Soltysik then returned to higher education and graduated from Troy University and then went on to earn an MPA degree at California State University, Northridge.
 He later said "I came to the conclusion that, if the first half of my life was spent tearing humanity down, the second half of my life would be dedicated to making a substantive difference."
 On June 28, 2020, Soltysik died after a prolonged struggle with liver cancer.